Azincourt Energy (CVE:AAZ) Shares Up 50% – What’s Next?

-Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares rose 50% during trading on Saturday .
-The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 253,181 shares were traded during trading, a decline of 2% from the average daily volume of 259,671 shares.
+Shares of Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report) shot up 50% during trading on Saturday .
+The stock traded as high as C$0.02 and last traded at C$0.02.
+253,181 shares changed hands during trading, a decline of 2% from the average session volume of 259,671 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Stock Performance